 The Process Behind

 If you suspect that there is a problem with your sewer system, give a trusted plumbing company a call.
-They will come out and initially use an auger to try to break up what ever is causing the blockage.
-However, in some causes the problem won’t be fixed by this method.
+They will come out and initially use an auger to try to break up whatever is causing the blockage.
+However, in some cases, the problem won’t be fixed by this method.
 So, they can use a camera inspection that shows exactly what and where the problem is.
 This helps reduce the damage to your yard by preventing unnecessary excavation.